fission-codes/spec/car-pool/car-mirror/SPEC.md

 ### 3.1.3 Transmission

-The actual transfer of blocks via a CARv1.
+The actual transfer of blocks is via a CARv1.
 This may be streaming, or a discrete file.

 #### 3.1.3.1 Cold Calls